Additional Educational Needs (AEN)- Key information

 The class provision map identifies which children require specific interventions to help accelerate their progress.
 A few children that have needs which are more complex will have an Inclusion Passport which will be shared with parents.
 All of this will allow us to implement specific targets that will support them to make good progress.

 If you think that your child may have an unidentified special educational need, the first step is to approach their class teacher for a discussion.
-Then if you are still concerned please book an appointment to speak our Inclusion Lead, Miss Alice Seymour, through the school office.
+Then if you are still concerned please book an appointment through the school office.

 Our AEN policy can be found here